Protect Yourself From COVID-19

 If soap and water are not readily available, use hand sanitizer.

-Learn how to wash your hands properly.
+Learn how to wash your hands properly, including key times to wash them.

 - Avoid close contact with people who are sick.